InyextcionES/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 :::

-And main platform to avoid (for stability and ease of setup):
+And main platform to avoid (para estabilidad y ease of setup):

 * X79
 * X99